 Course offerings fit into five types.

 - Face-to-Face: A traditional, in-person class with on-campus instruction.

-- ON - Online: Traditional online courses with all work completed at your own pace and no live class sessions.
+- ON - Online: Traditional online course with no live class sessions.

 - ORT - Partial Scheduled Lecture: An online real time (ORT) class that has some regularly scheduled online meeting day(s) and time(s) along with unscheduled online instruction and activities.